rancher/fleet-docs/docs/bundle-diffs.md

-# Generating Diffs for Modified GitRepos
+# Generating Diffs to Ignore Modified GitRepos

 Continuous Delivery in Rancher is powered by fleet.
 When a user adds a GitRepo CR, then Continuous Delivery creates the associated fleet bundles.